 LED landscape and outdoor lighting have been gaining in popularity over the last 5 or so years, but there continue to be misconceptions about what LED is and what it looks like.

-When visiting potential clients and discussing lighting options, we often hear “oh, I don’t want LEDlighting, it looks blue.”
+When visiting potential clients and discussing lighting options, we often hear “oh, I don’t want LED lighting, it looks blue.”
 If someone had told us that a few years ago, we probably would have agreed.
 We are dedicated to designing lighting systems that make your property looks its best, and blue lighting wouldn’t cut it for us.
-LED technology, however, has come a long way in the past few years and the white/blue light is now a warm white color.
-Can you tell which one of these pictures is using LED and which is halogen?
+LED technology, however, has come a long way and the white/blue light is now a warm white color.

 Another misconception we hear often is that to have a new LED outdoor lighting system, existing systems have to be completely scrapped and all new fixtures have to be installed.
 Again, this may have been the case several years ago, but isn’t anymore.
 Depending on the quality and current state of your system, the fixtures can be retrofitted to LED lighting.
 An outdoor lighting company should be able to work with your existing fixtures, adding new bulbs and drivers to convert them to LED.

 LED lighting is all about personalization and flexibility.
 Today's market offers a plethora of choices, and understanding these can help homeowners make the best decisions for their outdoor spaces.

 - Dimmability: Unlike the early iterations of LED lights that came with fixed brightness, modern LEDs offer dimmability.
 This feature allows homeowners to adjust the light intensity according to the ambiance they want to create, be it a subtle glow for a romantic dinner or bright illumination for a backyard party.